 - The reason why this activity is necessary and what results are expected.

 - What the manner of the assessment or investigation will entail.

 - Proposed date of commencement of the activity.

 - Confirm that the archaeological assessment will be in keeping with the S&G’s and the Funeral, Burial and Cremation Services Act, 2002 and Ontario Regulation 30/11.

 - Provide the PIF (Project Information Form) number obtained from the Ministry of Tourism, Culture & Sport.

-An Investigation Order is required whenever archaeological investigations are contemplated to verify and/or determine the boundaries of a cemetery or any similar situation where the records, maps and plans of the cemetery cannot confirm the existence and exact locations of burials within that cemetery.
+An Investigation Authorization is required whenever archaeological investigations are contemplated to verify and/or determine the boundaries of a cemetery or any similar situation where the records, maps and plans of the cemetery cannot confirm the existence and exact locations of burials within that cemetery.

 Should human remains be discovered outside the known and defined boundaries of a cemetery, all work should be halted, and the Coroner and Police must be notified.
 If the human remains are determined to not be of forensic interest the matter must then be reported to the Registrar, Ministry of Government and Consumer Services.

 Note: The S&G’s also recommended that archaeological assessments be undertaken within 10 m of the known boundaries of a cemetery prior to the issuance of municipal permits etc. that authorize excavations, invasive land activity or construction activity.